La Jolla Institute renews longtime collaboration with Kyowa Kirin Pharmaceutical Research, Inc.

 About Kyowa Kirin Pharmaceutical Research

-Kyowa Kirin Pharmaceutical Research, Inc. (KKR) is a wholly-owned subsidiary of Kyowa Hakko Kirin (KHK) of Japan, acting as KHK’s primary drug discovery and translational research center in the U.S., and a cornerstone of KHK’s global network-based research.
+Kyowa Kirin Pharmaceutical Research, Inc. (KKR) is a wholly-owned subsidiary of Kyowa Hakko Kirin of Japan, acting as Kyowa Hakko Kirin’s primary drug discovery and translational research center in the U.S., and a cornerstone of Kyowa Hakko Kirin’s global network-based research.

 About Kyowa Hakko Kirin

-Kyowa Hakko Kirin is a leading biopharmaceutical company in Japan focusing on its core business area of oncology, nephrology and immunology/allergy.
-Kyowa Hakko Kirin leverages antibody-related leading-edge technologies to discover and develop innovative new drugs aiming to become a global specialty pharmaceutical company which contributes to the health and well-being of people around the world.
+Kyowa Hakko Kirin Co., Ltd. is a research-based life sciences company, with special strengths in biotechnologies.
+In the core therapeutic areas of oncology, nephrology and immunology/allergy, Kyowa Hakko Kirin leverages leading-edge biotechnologies centered on antibody technologies, to continually discover innovative new drugs and to develop and market those drugs world-wide.
+In this way, the company is working to realize its vision of becoming a Japan-based global specialty pharmaceutical company that contributes to the health and wellbeing of people around the world.
+You can learn more about the business at: www.kyowa-kirin.com.